andy-preston/gpo-746-android/README.md

 Test framework an experimental Android/Kotlin driver for the CH340G USB/Serial controller.

-Docker container for the build environment.
+Docker container for the build environment and another to produce the schematics.

 ## Conventions

-Any commands given here that are prefixed with `./bin/` (e.g. `./bin/avrdude`) are intended to be run from outside of the container.
+Any commands given here that are prefixed with `./bin/` (e.g. `./bin/avrdude`) are intended to be run from outside of the build container.

-Any commands without that prefix should be run from inside the Docker container which is entered with `./bin/container`.
+Any commands without that prefix should be run from inside the Docker container which is entered with `./bin/builder`.

 ## Requirements

-Many of the requirements are hidden away in the Docker container but there's still a couple of things needed on the outside.
+Many of the requirements are hidden away in the Docker containers but there's still a couple of things needed on the outside.

 ### Docker